This post may contain affiliate links. Read our disclosure policy here.

-How to Bake Chicken Legs in the Oven
+How to Make Sheet Pan Chicken Legs

 - Preheat the oven

-In a medium bowl, whisk together honey, Dijon mustard, salt, curry powder, and black pepper until smooth and cohesive. - Sauce Up!
+In a medium bowl, whisk together honey, Dijon mustard, salt, curry powder, and black pepper until smooth and cohesive. - Sauce up!

 What Temperature to Bake Honey Chicken Drumsticks

-350F is on the lower end for chicken baking temperatures, and it takes a full hour for the chicken to cook through thoroughly.
+350F is on the lower end for chicken legs baking temperatures, and it takes a full hour for the chicken to cook through thoroughly.
 However, after the first bite, you’ll see why it’s worth the wait!

 Thanks to the honey glaze, the chicken meat stays moist and tender while the outside gets crispy on the outside thanks to the honey glaze- it’s really the best of both worlds.
 Learn more about the best temperature to bake chicken legs.

-What to Serve with Baked Chicken Drumsticks
+What to Serve with Sheet Pan Drumsticks

 Ingredients